Python Mini Bootcamp

 Whether you are recently graduated, recently employed, or following your dream career path, this opportunity is for you!

-This Lunch & Learn focuses on the basics of coding using Python.
-During the 1 hour Lunch session, the participants will have the chance to learn the following concepts:
+This course focuses on the basics of coding using Python.
+During this session, participants will have the chance to learn the following concepts:

 - What is Python

 - Python conditions

 Prerequisites: None.
 This workshop is designed for beginners.

 Location: Kanata-North, 535 Legget drive, Kanata, ON, K2K 3B8 (2nd floor)

 Language: English only (instructor can answer questions in French if needed)

 - An amazing instructor